reparke/DHT20_particle/_unused/README.md

 ### Tested

-Verified to work with Particle Argon
+Verified to work with Arduino UNO and ESP32.
+Please let me know if other platforms work (or not).

 ## Interface